jekkilekki/theme-proto/readme.txt

 8: TEST CASES: Create a multitude of test cases to make sure everything works
 9: CROSS BROWSER TESTING: Check it in multiple browsers
 10: RESPONSIVE CODE: Make sure it downgrades nicely
-11: TESTIMONIALS + HOME: Possibly try to get the homepage broken down into separate function calls for the different bits of content
 12: README: Create a good readme
 13: INSTRUCTIONS: Prepare a good set of instructions + screenshots to show HOW to make it work
 14: SUBMIT: Submit to the WP.org directory